A wide view of the Wayne Roberts atrium full of students

 The Leadership Initiative Conference (LINC) is a one-day spring program for high school seniors to explore their leadership potential through experiential learning, faculty engagement, a case competition, and networking with Mays students.
 This cost-free experience, sponsored by ConocoPhillips, equips participants for future success while building a lasting network of peers and mentors.

-Stephen Courtright standing in front of a pond
+Stephen Courtright standing in College Station

 Our Team